romanpunia/vitex/README.md

 + FreeBSD 11+ x64/x86
 + Ubuntu 16.04+ x64/x86
 + MacOS Catalina 10.15+ x64

+*Note: some functionality might be stripped without needed dependencies.
+Also exceptions were not used, it's more C-like with return codes.*

 ## Building (standalone)
 Tomahawk uses CMake as building system.
 Because Windows doesn't have default include/src folders [Microsoft's vcpkg](https://github.com/Microsoft/vcpkg) is suggested but not required.